-Randomization.
+5. Randomization.
 In each experimental round, workers were randomly assigned to the interim payment (treatment) group or the control group.8 Within each round, all workers were cross-randomized into Wave A or Wave B, which determined the specific timing of treatments.
-Among treatment workers, those in Wave A received their interim payment on day 8, while those in Wave B received theirs on day 9.
-Finally, workers were also cross-randomized into priming on one morning during the experiment, resulting in three mutually exclusive arms of the priming intervention: early priming (i.e., 2 days before their wave's interim payment), late priming (i.e., 2 days after their wave's interim payment), and no priming (see Appendix Figure A.3).
+Among treatment workers, those in Wave A received their interim payment on day 8, and those in Wave B received theirs on day 9.
+Finally, workers were also cross-randomized into priming on one morning during the experiment, resulting in three mutually exclusive arms of the priming intervention: early priming (two days before their wave's interim payment), late priming (two days after their wave's interim payment), and no priming (see Online Appendix Figure A.3).

-8In most rounds, workers were divided evenly between the two groups.
-In rounds 1 to 3, the interim pay group was over-weighted in the randomization to comprise nearly 70% of the sample.
+^{8.} In most rounds, workers were divided evenly between the two groups.
+In rounds 1 to 3, the interim-pay group was overweighted in the randomization to make up nearly 70% of the sample.

-Piece-rate rounds.
-Implemented from February to April 2019, the supplementary rounds involved only piece-rate variation, i.e., none of the above treatments.
+6. Piece-Rate Rounds.
+Implemented from February to April 2019, the supplementary rounds involved only piece-rate variation, that is, none of the above treatments.
 Undertaking these rounds during the lean season ensured that economic conditions were similar to those during our main experimental rounds.
 Workers for the piece-rate rounds were redrawn from the main experimental sample, up to a year after the main rounds were conducted.
 This enabled us to hire experienced workers who knew how to make leaf plates from day 1, avoiding strong learning trends in the data.
-The sample of 150 workers in these extra rounds is balanced by treatment status (i.e., interim cash payment) in the main rounds, and is also representative in terms of baseline characteristics (Appendix Table A.1).
+The sample of 150 workers in these extra rounds is balanced by treatment status (i.e., interim cash payment) in the main rounds and is also representative in terms of baseline characteristics (Online Appendix Table A.1).

 Workers were hired for seven days with piece rates changing across the last six days.
 On the first day, they received a flat wage of Rs.
 250 with no piece-rate component.
 In the remaining six days, workers were paid a piece rate of Rs.
 2, 3, or 4 in randomized order, with each rate lasting for two consecutive days.
-This order varied across workers within a round, so that on any given day, a third of workers each faced one of the three piece rates.
+This order varied across workers in a round, so that on any given day, a third of workers each faced one of the three piece rates.
 The base wage was adjusted so that average daily earnings would be approximately similar (about Rs.
-270 per day) for all three piece rates (see Appendix C for details).
+270 a day) for all three piece rates (see Online Appendix C for details).
 In addition, mirroring the main experimental rounds, workers received an attendance bonus of Rs.
 200 if they attended all days, leading to a high attendance rate of 97% during these rounds.
 All payments were made on the final day (i.e., day 7).

-Surveys and data collection.
-To maintain a natural work environment and to avoid influencing workers' attention through survey activities, we only collected a relatively small set of survey data.
+7. Surveys and Data Collection.
+To maintain a natural work environment and avoid influencing workers' attention through survey activities, we only collected a relatively small set of survey data.
 All workers completed a short baseline survey including basic demographics such as age, education, measures of income and wealth, and information about outstanding loans and financial worries.
 On the last day of each round, we conducted more intensive endline surveys.
-These collected information about financial worries as well as expenditure patterns and food consumption over the previous 3 to 4 days.
-Finally, we conducted a short survey on day 10 or 11 asking workers about what they thought about while working that day, as summarized in Appendix Figure A.3.9
+These collected information about financial worries as well as expenditure patterns and food consumption over the previous three to four days.
+Finally, we conducted a short survey on day 10 or 11 asking workers about what they thought about while working that day, as summarized in Online Appendix Figure A.3.9